YOUR

 Many apprentices also use their apprenticeship qualification as a platform to launch careers such as:

-Engineers│ Managers │ Owners of Businesses │ Teachers │ Instructors.
+Engineers│ Managers │ Owners of Businesses │ Teachers and Instructors.

 Degree Progression